The Music Lovers (1971) Queer Film (F)

 Three people in vintage clothing, seated outdoors.

-Perhaps director Ken Russell’s most flamboyant film, “The Music Lovers,” is a landmark in early 1970s Queer Cinema but for all the wrong reasons.
-Although notable for its frank (if stylized) depiction of Tchaikovsky’s sexuality, it’s one vulgar over-the top Russell sequence after another.
-It’s MTV avant la lettre.
+Perhaps Russell’s most flamboyant film—and that’s saying something—The Music Lovers is a landmark of early 1970s queer cinema, but largely for the wrong reasons.
+Its frank, stylized depiction of Tchaikovsky’s sexuality is notable, yet the film is essentially one vulgar, over-the-top Russell fantasia after another.
+It’s MTV avant la lettre: all sensation, no modulation.

-Glenda Jackson’s Nina is portrayed as both victim and villain and Jackson, the actress, is debased on every possible level.
+Glenda Jackson’s Nina is rendered as both victim and monster, and Jackson herself is put through an astonishing degree of cinematic humiliation.
 You feel for her.
-The train sequence alone is grounds for an artistic lawsuit.
+The train sequence alone should qualify as grounds for an artistic malpractice suit.

 STREAMING ON AMAZON PRIME, APPLE TV and YouTube